Mexican Cookies: Delicious Recipes & Tips Guide

 Italian and Mexican wedding cookies share textures and looks but differ in ingredients and cultural roles.
 Italian versions, known as “Biscotti di Nozze” or “Italian Butter Cookies,” often include almonds or hazelnuts, lemon zest, and sometimes chocolate.
 Meanwhile, “Polvorones,” the Mexican variant, feature pecans or walnuts under a powdered sugar veil.
 Both grace celebrations, reflecting their cultures’ culinary traditions.
 Italian cookies deliver nutty, citrus notes, while Mexican ones provide a rich, buttery taste with ample nuts.

-How can I make gluten-free Mexican cookies?
+ding">How can I make gluten-free Mexican cookies?

 Explore alternative flours like almond or coconut to recreate your favorite recipes without gluten.